Fear, boredom, adventure fill each day on quarantined ship

 The ship has a sushi restaurant, Japanese style bath and theater, but passengers are now mostly confined to their rooms.
 Many cabins — spread across decks with names such as Aloha, Dolphin and Emerald — are as small as, if not smaller, than many hotel rooms.

-More affordable rooms on the ship are not much wider than a double bed and don't have much seating space aside from a desk chair, according to pictures posted in the ship's website.
+More affordable rooms are not much wider than a double bed and don't have much seating space aside from a desk chair, according to pictures posted on the ship's website.
 The cheapest ones don't even have windows.
-Many balcony rooms are around 222 square feet or less, according to the website.
+Many balcony rooms are around 222 square feet or less, the website said.
 A lot of the interior rooms, which feature large mirrors in place of a window, are only 158 to 162 square feet.

 Guests must often change their own sheets, clean their bathrooms and do their own laundry because contact with the crew has been limited since the first 10 cases were confirmed on board.